AkashChatterjee1999/StockTrackr/README.md

 # StockTrackr
-StockTrackr is a stock tracking/alerting application for financial enthusiasts Some of the notable features that will be provided.
+StockTrackr is a stock tracking/alerting application for financial enthusiasts.

+Some of the notable features that will be provided.

 1. Users can log in and sign up